Rutgers Ecological Preserve

 The Rutgers University Ecological Preserve (RUEP), previously known as Kilmer Woods, is a nature teaching area owned by Rutgers University.
 This 370 acre tract of land is part of the Livingston Campus of Rutgers and is located within the towns of Piscataway, Edison, and Highland Park in Middlesex County, New Jersey.
 It contains a wide variety of plant life and supports a range of wood dwelling creatures.
+It provides fresh water to the Raritan River, hosts wildlife (turkeys, woodpeckers, salamanders, foxes, etc.), and provides recreational value for hikers and bikers.

 History

+The preserve lands were used for camp by troops during the Revolutionary War.
+In 1800s, most of the land was used for farming and handling livestock.
+After Rutgers University acquired all the lands, the preserve was established in 1976 by the Rutgers Board of Governors in order to preserve the nature and provide a teaching area for its students.
 In November, 2014, a new gateway kiosk was dedicated to the memory of Charlie Kontos, Jr.

 Activities

 The RUEP is a popular place for hikers and mountain bikers in the central NJ area, especially Rutgers students.
 It contains challenging terrain that is very close to campus.